Changissnz/nu_merchant_principal/README.md

 self-improvement, as zero-sum.
 These contrarian views harness the game theory specification of "non-zero sum games".
-The rationale is that some aspects, which can be quantified, rests on a sort of cooperation, a mutual assurance, a compromise.
+The rationale is that some aspects, which can be quantified, rest on a sort of cooperation, a mutual assurance, a compromise.
 There is much opinion and exemplification on non-zero sum games.
 These so-called "games" do exist in reality, but were only formalized